 You love your furry friend.
 And you love plants!
 Do you have to sacrifice one for the other?
 Nope!
-Today let’s talk about some of our favorite pet friendly plants for your home!
+Today let’s talk about some of our favorite pet friendly houseplants for your home!

 Peperomia plants are in the peppecorn family, Piperaceae.
 Plants in this family make great houseplants for newbies because they’re easy to grow and clean the air.